JMCanning78/MahjongSite/README.md

 1. Ensure you have the extra Python packages needed to run the Mahjong site code.
 The packages are listed in the `requirements.txt` file.
-These are easy to install using the Python package installer program, `pip` (https://pip.pypa.io).
+These are easy to install using the Python package installer program, `pip` (see https://pip.pypa.io).
 Depending on how you installed Python 3, you may already have `pip`, but if not, you can either install it separately or use other methods to get the packages.
 If you use `pip`, here's the command to install the needed modules.